Pigment Types

 It is also the pigment type that we see in a dog’s eye color or nose pigment.

-- A dog with a black-based pattern (B/- D/-) has a black nose.
+• A dog with a black-based pattern has a black nose.

-- A dog with a brown-based pattern (b/b D/-) has a chocolate brown nose.
+• A dog with a brown-based pattern has a chocolate brown nose.

-- A dog with a blue-based pattern (B/- d/d) has a slate gray nose.
+• A dog with a blue-based pattern has a slate gray nose.

-- A dog with a lilac-based pattern (b/b d/d) has a pale brown nose.
+• A dog with a lilac-based pattern has a diluted brown nose.

 Even if you can’t see any eumelanin in a dog’s coat at all (e.g. in solid yellow or white dogs), you can often determine the eumelanin base color just by looking at the dog’s nose leather.

-If the eumelanin color in the coat doesn’t seem to match the eumelanin color of the nose on the same dog, something different might be going on such as graying, merle, seal, domino, etc.
+If the eumelanin color in the coat doesn’t seem to match the eumelanin color of the nose on the same dog, something different might be going on. e.g. graying, merle, seal, domino, etc.

 Phaeomelanin

-The second type of pigment in our dog’s coats is called phaeomelanin.
+The second type of pigment in our dog’s coats is called phaeomelanin (or pheomelanin).

 Phaeomelanin is often called the yellow pigment or red pigment.
-But this pigment can have any shade from white through blonde or orange to deep red mahogany or chestnut.
+But this pigment can have any shade from white through blonde or orange to deep red mahogany or chestnut colors.

-Sometimes we can even find different shades of phaeomelanin in one and the same dog, e.g. darker pigment around the ear rims or countershading with lighter markings on the dog’s belly.
+Sometimes, we can even find different colors of phaeomelanin on the same dog, e.g. darker pigment around the ear rims or countershading with lighter markings on the dog underbody.

 White

-A lack of pigment causes the coat to simply remain white.
+A lack of pigment in the hair shafts causes the coat to appear white.

-And very many dogs show a partial lack of pigmentation due to piebald or whitehead phenotype.
+And very many dogs show at least a partial lack of pigmentation.

-The missing pigment can in some cases extend to the skin and eye color.
-For example, it can cause pink eye rims, pink patches on the nose (aka butterfly nose), or blue eyes.
+The missing pigment can, in some cases, extend to the skin and eye color.
+For example, it can cause pink eye rims, pink patches on the nose (we call this a butterfly nose), or blue eyes.

-But not every white dog really lacks pigmentation!
+But not every white dog truly lacks pigmentation!

-The difference is that many white breeds and varieties like white Poodles, Maltese, Samoyeds, or Westies are actually well-pigmented.
-Their phaeomelanin just has a very light cream or off-white color.
+Many solid white dog breeds like white Poodles, Maltese, Samoyeds, or Westies are actually well-pigmented.
+Their phaeomelanin just has a very light cream color.

 Some dogs only have one type of pigment in their coat.

-Some dogs are solid red, yellow, or off-white.
+Some dogs are solid red, yellow, or cream.
+Their pigment cells only produce phaeomelanin.

-But of course, many dogs have a coat with both types of pigment (and some with white markings).
+But of course, many dogs have a coat with both types of pigment.

 In some patterns, the change from one pigment type to the other follows a spatial pattern with defined edges between the different pigment types, e.g. in brindle, a mask, or black-and-tan.